Audience Insights from Facebook are the real deal.

 In short, it’s a fairly holistic peek at what’s going on under the surface of social media’s reigning royalty (as far as user count goes, at least).

-How to Use Facebook Insights for Your Audience
+How to Customize Facebook Audience Insights to Your Audience

 Now that you’ve met the Facebook Audience Insight tool, it’s time you two get better acquainted with one another.

 Once you’re on your Audience Insights dashboard, you need to choose an audience to start.
 As mentioned, you’ll choose either “Everyone on Facebook” or “People connected to your page.”